Azure network security overview

 NSGs do not provide application layer inspection or authenticated access controls.

-ASC just in time VM access
+Defender for Cloud just in time VM access

 Service endpoints are another way to apply control over your traffic.
 You can limit communication with supported services to just your VNets over a direct connection.
 Traffic from your VNet to the specified Azure service remains on the Microsoft Azure backbone network.